Latest on trade market for Mets' Noah Syndergaa...

 - News Article

-Latest on trade market for Mets' Noah Syndergaard: Stroman trade may set high price
+Latest on trade market for Mets' Noah Syndergaard: Padres made 'strong offer,' but still no common ground

-The Mets are expected to be sellers in advance of the July 31 trade deadline, and there is increasing chatter that Noah Syndergaard could be on the move.
+The July 31 trade deadline is close, and there is increasing chatter that Noah Syndergaard could be on the move.
 Here is the latest...

 Tweets